Parenting as a Resident

 Peers Who Are Parents

 You will find parents of infants, toddlers and school-age children among fellow residents.
 As a group, residents who are parents often socialize and share information about how to strike the right work-family balance.
 Events are held throughout the year for resident families, including both formal residency-wide events and more informal gatherings.

 Maternity and Paternity Leave

 The program offers paid parental leave.
-With advance scheduling anywhere from 8 to 12 weeks usually can be accommodated for the primary caregiver.
-Although the maximum time is limited by training requirements of the American Board of Pediatrics, program leadership works with all residents to accommodate additional clinical time if the resident extends the period of training to include the extra leave.
+With advance scheduling anywhere from 8 to 12 weeks usually can be accommodated.
+Although the maximum time is limited by training requirements of the American Board of Pediatrics, program leadership works with all residents to accommodate additional clinical time if the resident chooses to extend their period of training to include extra leave.

 The BCRP has assisted several residents with arranging half or three-quarter time schedules designed to allow completion of residency at a slower pace over a longer interval.
 Although we cannot always guarantee flexible scheduling, we try to accommodate such requests to the best of our ability.
-The BCRP has more residents on flexible schedules than any other program, as noted in an article in Newsweek magazine
+The BCRP has more residents on flexible schedules than any other program.

 Supportive Colleagues and Mentors

-House officers returning to work after birth of a child report that their colleagues and mentors are supportive during the transition back, including attitudes towards breastfeeding and the short but frequent absences it requires from the wards.
+House officers returning to work after the birth of a child report that their colleagues and mentors are supportive during the transition back, including attitudes towards breastfeeding and the short but frequent absences it requires from the wards.

 Both Children’s Hospital and Boston Medical Center have extensive lactation resources, including dedicated RN lactation consultants and multiple comfortable, quiet areas in which mothers can pump in private.
 Pumps and associated accessories can also be purchased from the hospital at a discount.
 One clinic slot can also be blocked off per session to accommodate pumping needs.

-- Children’s Hospital Child Care Center – Children’s Hospital has an excellent affiliated day-care center, that is available to Categorical track residents (though there is a long waiting list).
+- Children’s Hospital Child Care Center – Children’s Hospital has an affiliated day-care center, that is available to Categorical track residents (though there is a long waiting list).
 It is just a short walk from Children’s Hospital.
-It is open year round on weekdays from 6:30 AM to 6:00 PM.
-Phone: (617) 355-6006.
+It is open year round on weekdays.
+Boston Children’s Hospital has a second affiliated childcare center in Newton as well.
+Phone: (617) 355-6006 or email the Director, Donna Warner for more information.